sean1832/pycipher/readme.md

 It comes with a CLI and a GUI interface.

 ## Installation

+### Prebuilt binaries
+You can download the standalone prebuilt binaries from the [latest releases](https://github.com/sean1832/py-cipher/releases/latest) page.

+### Install using pip
+You can install the package using pip by running the following commands.
 ```bash
 git clone https://github.com/sean1832/py-cipher.git
 pip install .
 ```

+### Build from source
+see [Build Guide](https://github.com/sean1832/py-cipher/docs/Build.md) for more information.

 ## GUI - Usage (Recommended)
 Enter the following command in the terminal to launch the GUI interface after installation.